-The first phase to define your content strategy is to think about the main guidelines you want to set for yourself over the next six to twelve months and for this, it is essential to set SMART objectives: Specific, Measurable, Achievable, Realistic and Temporally-defined.
+Start by thinking about the main guidelines you want to set for yourself over the next six months.
+What are your goals?
+A good way to define them is by setting SMART objectives: Specific, Measurable, Achievable, Realistic, and Temporally-defined.

-Your content strategy and marketing goals must, therefore, be closely linked.
+Your content strategy and marketing goals should be closely linked.

 Here is a list of objectives that your content strategy can help you achieve :

-Defining your objectives is necessary to choose the right marketing actions to implement.
+Defining your objectives is necessary when creating an effective marketing plan.

 Adapt your content to the stage of the purchase process

-Once you have identified several ideal customer profiles, you need to understand their purchase cycle.
+Once you have identified several ideal customer profiles, understand their purchase cycle.

-Depending on the stage (discovery, consideration, decision) in which they find themselves, you have to adapt your digital strategy and the type of content you are going to offer them in order to help them move on to the next one.
+Depending on the stage in which they find themselves (discovery, consideration, or decision), adapt your digital strategy and the type of content you are going to offer them to help them move on to the next stage.

-Your goal is to promote your personas' path through the sales funnel by feeding them with relevant content.
+Your goal is to promote your customers' journey through the sales funnel by providing relevant content.
 It's called lead nurturing.

-At each level of the buying journey, your content marketing must follow the logic of the AIDA model, which is the acronym :
+At each level of the buying journey, your content marketing should follow the logic of the AIDA model: